Hoecker-Lab/pocketoptimizer/README.rst

         vdw_filter_thresh=100,       # Energy threshold of 100 kcal/mol
-        dunbrack_filter_thresh=0.01, # rotamers having a lower probability of occuring are eventually discarded expand=['chi1','chi2']       # Expand certain chi-angles by +/- 1 Std include_native=True,         # Include the native rotamer at that position ncpus=8                      # Number of CPUs to use )
+        dunbrack_filter_thresh=0.01, # rotamers having a lower probability of occuring are eventually discarded expand=['chi1','chi2']       # Expand certain chi-angles by +/- 1 Std )

 This procedures will use the design mutations that were set in the previous step and a defined van